Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Introduction

 Recent theoretical work \citep{BauerKohler2019aos, schmidt2020nonparametric} has significantly advanced our understanding of DNNs as a nonparametric regression technique.
 For instance, \cite{BauerKohler2019aos} demonstrated that DNNs can circumvent the "curse of dimensionality" if the true underlying regression function has a low-rank structure, such as the generalized hierarchical interaction model.
 Furthermore, advances in customizing DNN architectures to improve model performance have been explored in various statistical applications \citep{sun2023individualized, ZhangLiSripadaKang2023jrssb}.
 DNNs with functional inputs have also been investigated by \cite{Thind2023, Rao2023, Wang2024}.
 However, none of these deep learning models explicitly account for spatial heterogeneity, a key challenge in large-scale crop yield prediction.

-In this paper, we propose a Deep Spatial Neural Network (DSNet) for predicting crop yield using both scalar and functional predictors (e.g., temperature trajectories).
+In this paper, we propose a Spatially Varying Deep Functional Neural Network (SVD-funNet) for predicting crop yield using both scalar and functional predictors (e.g., temperature trajectories).
 The proposed method leverages the power of deep neural networks to accommodate high-dimensional functional inputs, capture complex nonlinear relationships, and model flexible spatial dependency structures and heterogeneity.
 To construct our method, we first extend the SVFM of \cite{Park2023} to a class of Spatially-Varying Functional Interaction Models (SVFIM), which offer greater flexibility than traditional functional regression models commonly used in crop yield prediction.
 We then generalize SVFIM within the framework of generalized hierarchical interaction models, as studied in \cite{BauerKohler2019aos}.
-Drawing on techniques from \cite{Thind2023} to incorporate functional predictors, we show that the proposed DSNet architecture adheres to the low-rank structure of SVFIM, thereby circumventing the curse of dimensionality and yielding strong predictive performance.
-Following the idea of DeepKriging \citep{Chen2024}, DSNet incorporates spatial random effects by embedding spatial basis functions as features within the neural network.
-Furthermore, by including interaction terms between spatial basis functions and both functional and scalar predictors, DSNet enables spatially varying relationships between crop yield and the covariates.
+Drawing on techniques from \cite{Thind2023} to incorporate functional predictors, we show that the proposed SVD-funNet architecture adheres to the low-rank structure of SVFIM, thereby circumventing the curse of dimensionality and yielding strong predictive performance.
+Following the idea of DeepKriging \citep{Chen2024}, SVD-funNet incorporates spatial random effects by embedding spatial basis functions as features within the neural network.
+Furthermore, by including interaction terms between spatial basis functions and both functional and scalar predictors, SVD-funNet enables spatially varying relationships between crop yield and the covariates.

 The remainder of the paper is organized as follows.
-Section \ref{sec:method} introduces the Deep Spatial Neural Network (DSNet), which incorporates spatial basis functions to capture heterogeneous associations between inputs and responses, and accounts for spatial correlation via a spatial random effect.
-Section \ref{sec:sim} presents extensive simulation studies to evaluate the predictive performance of DSNet in comparison with a functional regression model and an alternative deep learning approach.
-In Section \ref{sec:midwest_data}, we apply DSNet to a comprehensive corn yield prediction study, benchmark it against various methods, and discuss insights gained from the prediction results.
+Section \ref{sec:method} introduces SVD-funNet, which incorporates spatial basis functions to capture heterogeneous associations between inputs and responses, and accounts for spatial correlation via a spatial random effect.
+Section \ref{sec:sim} presents extensive simulation studies to evaluate the predictive performance of SVD-funNet in comparison with a functional regression model and an alternative deep learning approach.
+In Section \ref{sec:midwest_data}, we apply SVD-funNet to a comprehensive corn yield prediction study, benchmark it against various methods, and discuss insights gained from the prediction results.
 Finally, Section \ref{sec:conclusion} offers concluding remarks and directions for future research.